|Core Rules||•||Powers||•||Races||•||Character Sheet|

 A benefitial circumstance, item, or enchantment can make a skill's effective skill rating one or two points higher than normal.

 The character could also attempt using a different skill.
-For example, if a character could not pick a door's lock using the Machinery skill, perhaps the character will try forcing open the door using the Wrestle skill, or hacking it down with an axe using the Melee skill?
+For example, if a character could not pick a door's lock using the Machinery skill, perhaps the character next tries to force the door open using the Wrestle skill, or hacking it down with an axe using the Melee skill?
 An obstacle usually has different numeric thresholds for different approaches.

 Uncontested skill use can have degrees of success.
 A higher skill rating can provide superior results.